 Child Protection Statement:

-The person who deputises in her absence is: Sharon Kettleborough.
+And the person who deputises in their absence is: David Wilson

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil’s welfare is of paramount importance.
-We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs, those living in adverse circumstances.
-We recognise that children who are abused or neglected may find it difficult to develop a sense of self worth and to view the world in a positive way.
+We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
+KCSiE para 85), those living in adverse circumstances.
+We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.

 Safer Recruitment and Selection